 Love And Lowery Earn First-Team All-American Conference Honors

 Godwin Returns To His Alma Mater As The 16th Head Coach In Program History

-Cliff Godwin, a four-year Pirate letterman who has been a part of seven NCAA Regional and two College World Series appearances coaching at the Division I level, was appointed head baseball coach at East Carolina University on June 25, 2014.
+Cliff Godwin, who has been a part of eight NCAA Regional and two College World Series appearances coaching at the Division I level, enters his second year as head baseball coach at East Carolina University.

-Raised in Snow Hill, N.C. and a prep product of Greene Central High School, Godwin most recently served as Ole Miss' assistant coach and recruiting coordinator, where he helped lead the Rebels to their first College World Series appearance since 1972.
+Raised in Snow Hill, N.C. and a prep product of Greene Central High School, Godwin served as Ole Miss' assistant coach and recruiting coordinator, where he helped lead the Rebels to the 2014 College World Series, their first appearance since 1972.
 During his three-year tenure in Oxford, Godwin was an integral part of NCAA Regional teams all three seasons and spearheaded recruiting efforts that garnered four Top 22 recruiting classes, including a No. 5 ranking in 2013 by Perfect Game, and had nine Major League Draft selections - three of which went in the first five rounds.

 En route to a share of third place at the 2014 CWS, Godwin's Rebel hitters ranked first in the Southeastern Conference in batting average (.303) and second in both home runs (42) and runs scored (396) on its way to the league's West Division crown.